ChJus/SpotifyStatistics/README.md

 ## Features

-🟩 Users can select a timeframe — this month, this year, all time, custom.

-🟩 General statistics: total listening time, number of streams, number of unique songs/artists, days active, average daily session listening time

-🟩 Individual statistics: favorite songs and artists

 ❌ Listening trends by time of day / day of week (streaming time, type of songs)

 ❌ Colored calendar showing listening time by day